10 things you need to know this Monday

 The First Post’s super-quick catch-up on the post-weekend talking points

 Slept through the Today programme?
 Never read the Sunday papers?
 Missed Andrew Marr?
-Still not sure who the EU president is?
-The First Post's new Monday morning service, posted at 8am, is designed to help...
+Not sure whether Copenhagen finished already?
+The First Post's new Monday morning service, posted at 8.0 am, is designed to help...

 Comments are now closed on this article